-- 120. All cross-cuts or break-throughs between entries and between rooms shall be securely stopped off except the one next or closest to the face. - 121.-(1) No auxiliary or booster fan which is driven otherwise than by electricity or compressed air, shall be placed in any mine and if the fan be electrically driven, the motor, irrespective of its type, shall in all cases be placed in the intake airway. - (2) Auxiliary or booster fans underground shall be installed in such position that there shall be no re-circulation of return air within the fan.
+123. All cross-cuts or break throughs between entries and between rooms shall be securely stopped off except the one next or closest to the face.

+124. No auxiliary or booster fan which is driven otherwise than by electricity or compressed air, shall be placed in any mine and if the fan be electrically driven the motor, irrespective of its type, shall in all cases, be placed in the uptake airway.

-- 122. All escape ways shall be ventilated and all shafts shall be kept free from vitiated air, accumulations of ice and obstructions of every kind, and proper precautions shall be taken to prevent ice from accumulating in wet shafts; and all surface or other water shall be conducted by rings or other means to receptacles so as to keep the stairways reasonably free from water. - 123.
-At all mines using main and counter gangways with chutes passing from the main entry or gangway to the room above, the loaders shall keep the coal in the chutes above the bulkhead to prevent any short circuiting of the air.
+125. All escape ways shall be ventilated and all shafts shall be kept free from vitiated air, accumulations of ice and obstructions of every kind, and proper precautions shall be taken to prevent ice from accumulating in wet shafts; and all surface or other water shall be conducted by rings or other means to receptacles so as to keep the stairways reasonably free from water.

+126. At all mines using main and counter gangways with chutes passing from the main entry or gangway to the room above, the loaders shall keep the coal in the chutes above the bulkhead to prevent any short circuiting of the air.